Xtalism/BLEServer/README.md

 ## Important

-To ensure both codes work seamlessly together, please refer to the [BLEServer repository](https://github.com/Xtalism/BLEClient).
+To ensure both codes work seamlessly together, please refer to the [BLEClient repository](https://github.com/Xtalism/BLEClient).
 It is crucial to make both the server and client codes work in tandem for successful communication and data exchange.

 ## Features